Ywain: Medieval literature

-Chrétien's Yvain had a huge impact on the literary world; German poet Hartmann von Aue used it as the basis for his Middle High German court epic Iwein, while the author of Owain, or the Lady of the Fountain, one of the Welsh Romances included in the Mabinogion, tells essentially the same story, recasting the work in a Welsh setting.
-The story exists in several further versions in different languages, including the Middle English Ywain and Gawain.
-However, the mysterious 14th-century so-called Prose Yvain is a mostly unrelated text and not an actual prosification of Chrétien's poem.
-It contains only one Yvain episode, telling of his rescue of the lion, followed by several more unrelated episodes in which Yvain is no longer main character.
-Yvain appears also in numerous other romances.
-In some of them he has alternate family relations, for example his father in Sir Perceval of Galles is named Asoure and in Claris et Laris (where Yvain kills the king of Turkey, Corsabrin) he has a sister named Marine.
+Chrétien's Yvain had a large and widespread impact.
+German poet Hartmann von Aue used it as the basis for his Middle High German court epic Iwein.
+The author of Owain, or the Lady of the Fountain, one of the Welsh Romances included in the Mabinogion, tells essentially the same story, recasting the work in a Welsh setting (featuring a black lion saved from a serpent).
+It also exists in several further versions in different languages, including the Middle English Ywain and Gawain.

+A mysterious 14th-century so-called Prose Yvain is a text largely unrelated text to Chrétien's poem.
+It contains only one Yvain-based episode, telling of his rescue of the lion, followed by several more unrelated episodes in which Yvain is no longer main character.

+Yvain appears also in other romances, having alternative family relations in some of them.
+For example, his father is named Asoure in Sir Perceval of Galles.
+In Claris et Laris (where Yvain slays the Turkish king Corsabrin), Yvain has sister named Marine.

-As Yvain the Great (or Yvain the Tall), he appears in all the 13th-century prose accounts of the Vulgate Cycle and the Post-Vulgate Cycle, and consequently in Thomas Malory's Le Morte d'Arthur.
+As Yvain the Great or Yvain the Tall (Yvain le Grand), also known as Yvain the Valiant (Yvain le Preux), he appears in all the 13th-century prose accounts of the Vulgate Cycle and the Post-Vulgate Cycle, and consequently in Thomas Malory's Le Morte d'Arthur.
 Yvain's mother is often said to be King Arthur's half-sister, making him Arthur's nephew.
 This sister is Morgan in the Post-Vulgate Cycle and Le Morte d'Arthur (causing Yvain to be banished from the court of Camelot after Morgan's attempts on Arthur's life), but other works name another of their siblings, such as Queen Brimesent in the Vulgate Merlin.
 Yvain is nephew of Morgause and King Lot, and thus cousin to Gawain, Agravain, Gaheris, Gareth and Mordred.
 He has a half-brother (with whom he is often confused) named Yvain the Bastard, son of Urien and his seneschal's wife (and also another half-brother named Galeguinant in the Prose Lancelot).
 In his version, Malory merged Yvain the Great with the character of Yvain of the White Hands, previously an unrelated Knight of the Round Table, and also made him father of Yder.